Frequently Asked Questions

 up on their monitors, make a diagnosis, and then relay the information to

-the referring physician by phone or electronically (email).
+the referring physician by phone or electronically (email or text).
 This is the wave

 of the future and is what everyone will be doing in the next few years.
 Currently,

-Portneuf has CR in their department and they do transmit images.
+all of or clinical affliliates have CR in their departments and they do transmit images.
 This process

-works just as well as having the original x-ray in hand and some people even
+works just as well as having the original x-ray in hand and most people

 prefer it over the conventional process.
 A true PAC's (patient archival and